 - Citronella Essential Oil

 If you ever heard about Cymbopogon, then you would be aware of citronella oil.
 But if you didn’t, then we are here to introduce you to this.
 Citronella oil is mostly used as perfumery chemicals, such as citronellal, geraniol, etc. Talking about its essential oil, then it’s the best for treating fleas.
 The oil has a strong ability to repel fleas, even kill the bugs which are causing it.
-We can use this essential oil on dogs, but not on the cats.
-There are some technical reasons behind, let’s not talk about the boring stuff.
+We can use this essential oil on dogs, but not on cats.
+There are some technical reasons behind it, let’s not talk about the boring stuff.
 If you want to see your dog jumping here and there joyfully, then Citronella essential oil is the deal for you.

 - Cedar Essential Oil

 Cedar essential oil, aka cedarwood oil, mostly comes from conifers and botanical families.
 The oil comes from the woods, barks, leaves, etc. Cedar essential oil is mostly used to deal with bacterial infections, inflammation, itchiness, and especially for fleas.
 This essential oil is the best for repelling fleas.
 Only a few drops of it can force you to say bingo!
 You can use it on your pets, whether cats or dogs, the results will be satisfactory.
-You can also use it as diffusers to make your environment clean from bacterias.
+You can also use it as diffusers to make your environment clean from bacteria.
 So if you want to free yourself or your pets from fleas, then get your hands on this essential oil.
 The results will be heart-winning.